jkelley-blackboard/attendance-REST-Python3/README.md

 - combine the data with attendance status 'Null' where a meeting exists but the student doesn't have record

-The code uses the following non-standard Python Modules I have included a Setup.cmd file which installs them on windows using PIP
+The code uses the following non-standard Python Modules I have included a requirements.txt file for easy installation.

 - datetime
 - argparse